Jake Mamo

-He previously played for the Newcastle Knights in the NRL, and the Huddersfield Giants and the Warrington Wolves in the Super League.
-Mamo has spent time on dual registration from Warrington at the Widnes Vikings in the Betfred Championship.
+He previously played for the Newcastle Knights in the NRL, and Huddersfield Giants, Warrington Wolves and Castleford Tigers in the Super League.
+Mamo has spent time on dual registration from Warrington at the Widnes Vikings in the Championship.

 Background

 Mamo was born in Gosford, New South Wales, Australia, and is of Maltese descent.

 He played his junior rugby league for the Ourimbah Wyoming Magpies, St Edwards Bears and The Entrance Tigers, before being signed by the Newcastle Knights.

 Playing career

 Early career

 At the end of 2012, Mamo won the Brian Carlson Club-Andrew Johns Medal as the Knights' best under-17 player.
 In 2013 and 2014, he played for the Newcastle Knights' NYC team.
-At the end of 2013, he won Newcastle's NYC Players' Player of the Year award and re-signed with the Newcastle Knights on a two-year contract.
+At the end of 2013, he won their NYC Players' Player of the Year award and re-signed with the Knights on a two-year contract.

 2014

-On 15 and 16 February, Mamo played for the Newcastle Knights in the inaugural NRL Auckland Nines.
+On 15 and 16 February, Mamo played for the Knights in the inaugural NRL Auckland Nines.
 After Newcastle's regular winger Akuila Uate suffered a knee injury, Mamo was selected to make his NRL debut in Round 7 of the 2014 NRL season against the Brisbane Broncos at Hunter Stadium, playing on the wing in Newcastle's 32-6 loss.
-On 3 May, he played for the New South Wales under-20s team against the Queensland under-20s team and scored three tries in New South Wales' 30-8 win, the first hat-trick ever to be scored in an under-20s State of Origin match, as well as winning the Darren Lockyer medal for Man of the Match.
+On 3 May, he played for the New South Wales under-20s team against the Queensland under-20s team and scored three tries in the 30-8 win, the first hat-trick ever to be scored in an under-20s State of Origin match, as well as winning the Darren Lockyer medal for Man of the Match.
 In Round 14 against the Sydney Roosters, he scored his first NRL career in Newcastle's 29-12 loss at the Sydney Football Stadium.
 On 2 September, he was named at fullback in the 2014 NYC Team of the Year.
-He finished off his debut year in the NRL having played in 7 matches and scoring 2 tries for the Knights in the season.
+He finished off his debut year in the NRL having played in 7 matches and scoring 2 tries.
 On 18 October, he played on the wing for the Junior Kangaroos against the Junior Kiwis at Mt Smart Stadium, scoring a try in the Kangaroos' 14–15 loss.